ritza-co/tarantool-doc/doc/book/cartridge/cartridge_dev.rst

 Cluster roles
 --------------------------------------------------------------------------------

-A Tarantool Cartridge cluster segregates instance functionality in a role-based way. **Cluster roles** are Lua modules that implement some instance-specific functions and/or logic.
+**Cluster roles** are Lua modules that implement some specific functions and/or logic.
+In other words, a Tarantool Cartridge cluster segregates instance functionality in a role-based way.

-Since all instances running cluster applications use the same source code and are aware of all the defined roles (and plugged modules), multiple different roles can be dynamically enabled and disabled on any number of instances without restarts even during cluster operation.
+Since all instances running cluster applications use the same source code and are aware of all the defined roles (and plugged modules), you can dynamically enable and disable multiple different roles without restarts, even during cluster operation.

+Note that every instance in a replica set performs the same roles and you cannot enable/disable roles individually on some instances.
+In other words, configuration of enabled roles is set up *per replica set*.
+See a step-by-step configuration example in :ref:`this guide <cartridge-deployment>`.

 .. _cartridge-built-in-roles: